Office of Student Engagement

 Colleges Against Cancer

 Colleges Against Cancer promotes cancer awareness and raises funds for cancer research.
-We do a No Shave November event to raise money for cancer research, and we participate in the Winona County Relay for Life.
+We do a No Shave November event to raise money for cancer research and participate in the Winona County Relay for Life.

 Culture of Life